What Are Warts?

 Types of warts include:

 Common warts.
-Usually found on fingers, hands, knees, and elbows, a common wart is a small, hard bump that's dome-shaped and usually grayish-brown.
-It has a rough surface that may look like the head of a cauliflower, with black dots inside.
+Usually found on fingers, hands, knees, and elbows, a common wart is a small, hard, dome-shaped bump.
+It has a rough surface that may look like the head of a cauliflower.

 Flat warts.
 These are about the size of a pinhead, are smoother than other kinds of warts, and have flat tops.
-Flat warts may be pink, light brown, or yellow.
 Most flat warts are on the face, but they can grow anywhere and can appear in clusters.

 Filiform warts.
 These have a finger-like shape, are usually flesh-colored, and often grow on or around the mouth, eyes, or nose.